ToBeatELIT3/FrenchTranslator/README.md

 1) In Some Cases, Accented Letters cannot render
 2) Proper Nouns cannot be Recognized
 3) Getting mass "Invalid Word"s is most likly an internet connectivity Issue
+4) Context of a Word Cannot be Recognized
+5) In Some Cases, an Unreconized Word will make the Program Close without an Eroor Message

 -----------------------------------------------------------------------